-- The assets and deferred outflows of the School District exceeded its liabilities and deferred inflows at June 30, 2017 by \$70.1 million dollars.
-Of this amount, a deficit balance of \$76.7 million was reflected in unrestricted net position.
-This deficit is primarily related to the recording of the School District's portion of employee pension plans. - The School District had \$103.6 million dollars in expenses relating to governmental activities; only \$71.2 million of these expenses are offset by program specific charges for services, grants and contributions.
-General revenues (primarily taxes) of \$32.3 million were adequate to provide for these programs. - As stated above, general revenues accounted for \$32.2 million or 31.2% of all revenues totaling \$103.4 million.
-Program specific revenues in the form of charges for services, grants and contributions accounted for \$71.2 million or 68.8% of total revenues. - Among major funds, the general fund had \$98.0 million in revenue and \$97.2 million in expenditures.
-The general fund's balance increased from \$8.9 million to \$9.6 million, a 7.8% increase from the last fiscal year.
-Of this total, \$6.3 million represents unassigned fund balance. - Special Purpose Local Option Sales Tax (SPLOST) collections in fiscal year 2017 of \$5.4 million increased 5.6% from collections in fiscal year 2016 from \$5.1 million due to normal fluctuations in sales.
+- The liabilities and deferred inflows of the School District exceeded its assets and deferred outflows at June 30, 2018, by \$18.9 million dollars.
+Of this amount, a deficit balance of \$164.9 million was reflected in unrestricted net position.
+This deficit is primarily related to the recording of the School District's portion of employee pension plans and the School District's portion of Postemployment Benefits Other than Pension (OPEB). - The School District had \$103.9 million in expenses relating to governmental activities; only \$72.3 million of these expenses is offset by program specific charges for services, grants and contribution.
+General revenues (primarily taxes) of \$32.8 million were adequate to provide for these programs. - The School District also had several items reported as Special Items on the Statement of Activities which consisted of a gain of \$0.7 million from the donation of land, a loss of \$0.8 million from an impairment of an asset (the Old CCHS), a loss of \$0.9 million this year in demolition cost of a portion of the Old CCHS, and a loss from the previous year stated as a prior period adjustment in CIP and prior year net position of \$0.2 million for a total demolition cost of \$1.1 million. - As stated above, general revenues accounted for \$32.8 million or 31.2% of all revenues totaling \$105.1 million.
+Program specific revenues in the form of charges for services, grants and contributions accounted for \$72.3 million or 68.8% of total revenues. - Among major funds, the general fund had \$100.9 million in revenue and \$99.3 million in expenditures.
+The general fund's balance increased by 140 thousand from the last fiscal year.
+Of this total, \$8.7 million represents unassigned fund balance.

+Special Purpose Local Option Sales Tax (SPLOST) collections in fiscal year 2018 of 5.3 million decreased 1.7% from collections in fiscal year 2017 from 5.4 million due to normal fluctuations in sales.